Change Resilience Leads to More Innovative Cultures

 The idea that there’s a quick fix for culture can cause lots of problems.
-As Jay W. Lorsch and Emily McTague put it in their Harvard Business Review article, “Culture isn’t something you ‘fix.’ … Cultural change is what you get after you’ve put new processes or structures in place to tackle tough business challenges. … Culture isn’t a final destination.
-It morphs right along with the company’s competitive environment and objectives.”
+Cultural change is what you get after you’ve put new processes or structures in place, and it evolves slowly, along with the organization.

 David Altman, our COO, argues for giving leaders and employees a short, sharp shock: In effect, “If you think change is constant now, then you ain’t seen nothing yet.”